NeVerTools/pyNeVer/README.md

 * The directory examples/submissions/ATVA2021 contains the experimental setup used for the experimental evaluation in our ATVA2021 paper.
 The experiments can be easily replicated by executing the python scripts [acas_experiment.py](examples/submissions/ATVA2021/acas_experiments.py) from within the ATVA2021/ directory.
 The log files will be generated and will be saved in the logs/ directory.

-* The directory [IEEEAccess2023](examples/submissions/IEEEAccess2023) contains the experimental setup used for the experimental evaluation in our IEEEAccess2023 paper.
-To execute the experiments the additional package [gym-pybullet-drones](https://github.com/utiasDSL/gym-pybullet-drones), with all its dependencies is needed.
-The script replicating the verification experiment on our benchmark is model_verification.py and the related results can be found in the logs folder.
-The other scripts are utilities scripts to generate the benchmarks and to convert the networks of interest in the standard ONNX format.

 #### CONTRIBUTORS
 The main contributors of pyNeVer are __Dario Guidotti__ and __Armando Tacchella__, further contributions are provided